kryzii/WRITEUPS/2025/HTB/EASY/CODEPARTTWO/README.md

   --check-config-file   Check if config file is valid
 ```

-because this is public server, it's better for me to exploit the conf file through **/tmp**, that's why we will copy the `.conf` as we saw when listing files from marco folder
+because this is public free machine, it's better for me to exploit the conf file through **/tmp**, that's why we will copy the `.conf` as we saw when listing files from marco folder
 ```
 marco@codeparttwo:~$ cp npbackup.conf /tmp/mal.conf
 ```